 I am an international student.
 What do I need to know about visas, immigration documents, and other related matters?

-International students must speak with Assistant Dean of Students for International Student Services Dana Lawson to discuss their visa program status, departure to their home country, and other considerations.
-When an international student initiates a withdrawal, they will normally be scheduled by the administrative coordinator to meet with the Assistant Dean for International Students.
+International students must speak with International Student Services staff to discuss their visa program status, departure to their home country, and other considerations.
+Please contact ISS at email@example.com to arrange an appointment.

 How is the process for withdrawing different if I'm a MALS student?